graemetlloyd/ProjectBlackFish/Input data/SourceList.md

 Bisconti, M. and Bosselaers, M., 2016. *Fragilicetus velponi*: a new mysticete genus and species and its implications for the origin of Balaenopteridae (Mammalia, Cetacea, Mysticeti). *Zoological Journal of the Linnean Society*, **177**, 450-474.

+Bisconti, M. and Bosselaers, M. E. J., 2020.
+A new balaenopterid species from the Southern North Sea Basin informs about phylogeny and taxonomy of *Burtinopsis* and *Protororqualus* (Cetacea, Mysticeti, Balaenopteridae). *PeerJ*, **8**, e9570.

 Bisconti, M., Lambert, O. and Bosselaers, M., 2013.
 Taxonomic revision of *Isocetus depauwi* (Mammalia, Cetacea, Mysticeti) and the phylogenetic relationships of archaic 'cetothere' mysticetes'. *Palaeontology*, **56**, 95-127.

 Bisconti, M., Lambert, O. and Bosselaers, M., 2017.
 Revision of &quot;*Balaena*&quot; *belgica* reveals a new right whale species, the possible ancestry of the northern right whale, *Eubalaena glacialis*, and the ages of divergence for the living right whale species. *PeerJ*, **5**, 373-414.